-As is demonstrated in the above examples -and NOSB members can surely produce more - the NOP has recently interfered with the NOSB's efforts to carry out its statutory responsibilities.
+As is demonstrated in the above examples -and NOSB members can surely produce more- the NOP has recently interfered with the NOSB's efforts to carry out its statutory responsibilities.
 In our comments on the May 3 Federal Register notice, we compared the actions of the USDA to the first proposed rule, in which USDA proposed to allow genetically modified organisms, irradiation, and sewage sludge in organic production.
 Recent actions are worse -they amount to a clear denial of the NOSB's authority over the process of creating and maintaining the National List.

 In this respect, we now see the PPM as a nonfunctional document that is being ignored by the NOP at will.
 The NOP's decisions with regard to the PPM's implementation and its decisions to ignore the previously agreed-upon policies constitute arbitrary and capricious behavior.
-We therefore urge the board to seek to make sure that the PPM clearly reflects practices for making decisions with clear decision making criteria, rather than invest energy in revising and updating a document that the NOP has chosen to violate.
+We therefore urge the board to seek to capture the standards of practices for making decisions on board process rather than invest energy in revising and updating a document that the NOP has chosen to violate.

-We believe that USDA's actions are illegal.
-However, even if they are within the discretionary authority of the USDA, they pose a critical threat, which may have disastrous consequences for the organic label.
-The credibility of the National Organic Program depends on the credibility given by the fact that an independent board of stakeholders is the gatekeeper for the National List and can advise the USDA on implementation of the law.
-It depends on "sunset" meaning that exemptions come to an end after five years if they are not reevaluated and voted to be relisted.
+We believe that NOP's actions fail to meet the spirit and letter of the law.
+However, even if NOP believes it has the discretionary authority to act, the actions pose a critical threat, which may have disastrous consequences for the organic label.
+The credibility of the National Organic Program depends on the fact that an independent board of stakeholders is the gatekeeper for the National List and can advise the USDA on implementation of the law.
+It depends on